dweldon/estring/README.markdown

 Overview
 --------
-estring is erlang string manipulation library
+estring is an erlang string manipulation library

 Installation
 ------------